valarnet/valarnet-blog/pages/about.md

 ---

-I am a Network Engineer with a decade plus experience in design, implementation, and administration of network solutions.
-I hold a variety of certifications from vendors such as Cisco, Fortinet, AWS, and  Google.
+I am a Network Engineer with a decade plus experience designing, implementating, and administering network solutions.
+I hold multiple certifications from vendors such as Cisco, Fortinet, AWS, and  Google.

 The name of this blog makes a reference to J.R.R.
-Tolkien (Valar) and another realm I love: networking (net).
+Tolkien's world (Valar) and another realm I love: networking (net).

 Look around this blog and if you feel like it, leave any kind of feedback.

 Two quotes I like:

-*"What you aim at determines what you see." - Unknown*
+*"What you aim at determines what you see." - Jordan Peterson*

 *"The impediment to action advances action.
 What stands in the way becomes the way." - Marcus Aurelius*